Course of Action MCQs

 Courses of Action:

-I. The railway authorities should be instructed to close all the level crossings.
+I. The in-charges should be instructed to supervise the field-work regularly.

 Discuss